Match Review

 Q: Please review the scoring scene.

-A good ball came from Leon NOZAWA, and the form we have been consistently working on in our daily practice has paid off.
+A good ball came from Leon NOZAWA, and the form we have been consistently working on in practice has paid off.
 As a forward, it is my job to break into that area, and I am happy that the movements we have been practicing have led to a goal.
 I also observed the position of the opposing goalkeeper and was able to calmly place the shot with my left foot.

 Q: Although we allowed the first goal, we achieved a comeback victory.
 Please reflect on the entire match.